islandoftex/arara/website/content/manual/Building.md

   feature conditional execution and parameter expansion.

 Options:
   -l, --log                     Generate a log output -v, --verbose / -s, --silent  Print the command output -n, --dry-run                 Go through all the motions of running a
                                 command, but with no actual calls -S, --safe-run                Run in safe mode and disable potentially harmful features.
-Make sure your projects
-                                   uses only allowed features.
+Make sure your projects uses only allowed features.
-  -w, --whole-file                 Extract directives in the file, not only in
+  -w, --whole-file              Extract directives in the file, not only in the
-                                   the header
+                                header
-  -p, --preamble TEXT              Set the file preamble based on the
+  -p, --preamble=<text>         Set the file preamble based on the
                                 configuration file
-  -t, --timeout INT                Set the execution timeout (in milliseconds) -L, --language TEXT              Set the application language -m, --max-loops INT              Set the maximum number of loops (> 0) -d, --working-directory PATH     Set the working directory for all tools -P, --call-property VALUE        Pass parameters to the application to be
+  -t, --timeout=<int>           Set the execution timeout (in milliseconds) -L, --language=<text>         Set the application language -m, --max-loops=<int>         Set the maximum number of loops (> 0) -d, --working-directory=<path>
+                                Set the working directory for all tools -P, --call-property=<value>   Pass parameters to the application to be used within the session.
+  -F, --properties-file=<path>  Pass a properties file to the application to be
                                 used within the session.
-  --generate-completion [bash|zsh|fish]
+  --generate-completion=(bash|zsh|fish)
                                 Generate a completion script for arara.
-Add 'source <(arara --generate-completion
+Add 'source <(arara --generate-completion <shell>)'
-                                   <shell>)' to your shell's init file.
+                                to your shell's init file.
   -V, --version                 Show the version and exit -h, --help                    Show this message and exit

 Arguments:
-  file  The file(s) to evaluate and process
+  <file>  The file(s) to evaluate and process
 ```

 The following optional Gradle phase is used to handle the project cleaning,